UNLV Rebels: Women's volleyball

 The women's volleyball team competes at the COX Pavilion which seats 2,500 and is on the UNLV campus.
 The state-of-the-art 78000 sqft, two-level facility opened in 2001.
-The Rebels have made one NCAA tournament appearance, have won one Conference championship, have had two Conference Freshman of the Year and two Conference Coaches of the Year.
+The Rebels have made four NCAA tournament appearances.
 The team played from 1978 to 1980, 1984–1985 and was then restarted in 1996.
 No teams were fielded from 1981 to 1983 and from 1986 to 1995.

 Cheer and dance

-The UNLV Cheerleaders and the UNLV Rebel Girls are fixtures at football games as well as Runnin' Rebel and Lady Rebel basketball games.
+The UNLV Cheerleaders and the UNLV Rebel Girls & Company (RG & Co.) are fixtures at football games as well as Runnin' Rebel and Lady Rebel basketball games.
 The teams perform at a variety of UNLV events, conventions and shows and appear at numerous events throughout the Las Vegas community.
 The cheer team has been featured in an ESPN SportsCenter commercial.
 Both groups appeared together with members of the Star Of Nevada Marching Band during a taping of Live with Regis and Kelly while the show was in Las Vegas.

-The cheer group stunt team won the national title in 2010, and the Rebel Girls won the national title for the second time in three years in the Hip Hop-4-year college division.
+The cheer group stunt team won the national title in 2010, and the Rebel Girls & Company won the national title for the second time in three years in the Hip Hop-4-year college division.
 The cheer partner team won the national championships in 2005 and 2006 and the small co-ed team won the title in 2005.
-In 2008, the Rebel Girls finished third in the nation in the UCA/UDA Cheerleading and Dance Team National Championships in the Division IA Hip Hop category.
+In 2008, the Rebel Girls & Company finished third in the nation in the UCA/UDA Cheerleading and Dance Team National Championships in the Division 1A Hip Hop category.
+The RG & Co won two ICU World Championships Representing as the USA’s National Team.
+They’ve also won numerous Division 1A titles in Hip Hop and Game Day at the UDA Dance Team National Championship.